rs1-es/rs1-linux-news/README.md

 ### Generate pages

-Simply run the python scripts (e.g.: `python parser-en.py`) and upload files inside "public" to a server, a hosting service, etc.
+Simply run the python scripts (e.g.: `python parser-en.py`) periodically and upload files inside "public" to a server, a hosting service, etc.

+### Contribute

+Create an issue if you want to add a page.
+Provide the feed link.